 I don’t think any of my readers would disagree when I say that divorce is probably what scares you the most when it comes to your love life.

 When you get married and even afterwards, you can’t imagine yourself in front of the family court judge with the mother or father of your children so that you can forget about the years you had spent together.
-Divorce is usually the very last step before you and your significant other part ways for good, but it’s always possible to save your relationship even when you feel like nothing is working anymore.
+Divorce is usually the very last step before you and your significant other part ways for good, but it’s always possible to save your marriage or relationship even when you feel like nothing is working anymore.

 You’re maybe living separately, your ex significant other is maybe even with someone new, or maybe you are.
 But deep down, your ex still holds your heart and you’re hoping to somehow be together again and you’re willing to do what it takes.
 You still feel bonded and you really want to save your relationship.
 You don’t want to turn the page and move on, you don’t see yourself at someone else’s side and you want to start over so that your relationship with your ex can start off again on the right foot.